-Some survey and opinion sites do also provide information about focus groups, although it can be difficult to figure out whether the information they offer is genuine or not.
-Survey sites are pretty terrible in my opinion, and are designed to provide you with as little income for your time as possible.
+Some surveys and opinion sites do also provide information about focus groups, although it can be difficult to figure out whether the information they offer is genuine or not.
+Survey sites are pretty terrible in my opinion and are designed to provide you with as little income for your time as possible.

 Making Money with a Website

 Both survey sites and focus groups offer some money-making potential but they are also fairly limited.
 Of the two, focus groups tend to pay more for the time you spend.
 However, finding good groups is a pretty challenging task.

 In both cases, you’re at the mercy of other groups and you have no way of controlling how many surveys or groups that you can be part of.

 Thankfully, there is a much better way to make money with your opinions.